 There’s no doubt about it: interactive dashboards provide businesses with insights that have never been possible before.
-Gone are the days of static presentations, stagnate reports and waiting on analysts to pull reports and then having out-of-date data.
+A professional dashboard maker enables you to access data on a single screen, easily share results, save time, and increase productivity.
+Gone are the days of static presentations, stagnate reports, and waiting on analysts to pull reports and then having out-of-date data.
 Thankfully, it’s also time to take a step back from your spreadsheets and slides.
-While Excel and PowerPoint, and the various other spreadsheet and presentation applications, remain important business tools for many, their interactivity options are limited.
+While Excel and PowerPoint, and various other spreadsheet and presentation applications, remain important business tools for many, their interactivity options are limited.

 Here are some key benefits that interactive dashboards provide, compared to traditional, static reporting:

 - Agility for decision-makers: Interactive analysis empowers users to answer critical business questions on-demand with the most up-to-date data.
-Additionally, data can be looked from different perspectives and point of views with just a few clicks.
-Zooming-in and out, detailing time intervals, filtering countries or show and hide specific parameters that you don’t need enables you to look at data in the most holistic way, like never before.
+Additionally, data can be looked at from different perspectives and points of view with just a few clicks.
+Zooming-in and out, detailing time intervals, filtering countries, or show and hide specific parameters that you don’t need enables you to look at data in the most holistic way, like never before.

-Therefore, why do you need robust interactive dashboards?
+In essence, why do you need robust interactive dashboard reporting?
 Interactive dashboards quickly engage end-users with a wide range of technical acumen and provide an intuitive experience and easily digested insights.
 They provide ROI by quickly highlighting trends and dig out irregularities.

 Business dashboards aren’t just for management, they can be easily capitalized on by all teams across a company.
-They enable you to easily visualize your data, filter on demand and slice and dice your data to dig in deeper.
+They enable you to easily visualize your data, filter on-demand, and slice and dice your data to dig deeper.
 They can also be fun, and here you can see some of the best data visualization examples, most of them made out of stunning interactive dashboard examples.

 Are you sold on the power of these kinds of dashboards?
-Before rushing off to buy a dashboard software, or requesting it from the powers that be, there are several important features you should look for.
-We’ve already discussed the 15 necessary features a dashboard software must have, so we now have to determine our necessary interactive dashboard features.
+Before rushing off to buy software, or requesting it from the powers that be, there are several important features you should look for.
+We’ve already written about the 11 necessary features a dashboard software must-have, so now we have to determine our must-have interactive dashboard features.

 1) Dashboard Chart Filter / Click-to-Filter